 Mixing paddles should not use electric drills to power their rotation for many types of mixtures.
 Drill motors lack the necessary power for moving a mixing attachment through heavy materials, have gearing optimized for speed over torque, can overheat, increase the chances of worker injuries, and produce potentially inconsistent results.
+There are, however, proper drill attachments for mixing concrete.

 Drill motors typically lack the ability to turn a drill mixer attachment through heavy materials.
 Paddles require powerful motors to turn, especially for extended mixing times.
 Drill motors used for small batch mixing often overheat due to their inability to handle the extra force of turning a paddle.
 Nor do they work well for long mixing times.